pcapexpress/pcapexpress.github.io/TECH-BUREAU-PHASE-01.md

 We are in, using the *find* command we search for the file Frame_specs.txt

-## CHECK DIRECTORY AND CONCATINATE
+## 05.CHECK DIRECTORY AND CONCATINATE
 <pre data-label="ls and cat"><code>
 <span class="orange"><strong>intern@TECH-BUREAU-UBUNTU-24:</strong></span>/home/lead_engineer/PROJECT.5527$ ls
 <span class="red"><strong>Frame_specs.txt</strong></span>